janovekj/fini/site/docs/essentials/schema-definition.md

 Note that duplicate events should be defined with the same payload type everywhere, otherwise TypeScript will get confused.

 :::tip
 In these articles, we'll be using `camelCase` for naming events.
-If you [PREFER_SHOUTING_NAMES](https://twitter.com/dan_abramov/status/1191487701058543617), that's also fine!
+If you [PREFER_SHOUTING_NAMES](https://twitter.com/dan_abramov/status/1191487701058543617), as is typically used with Redux and XState, that's also fine!
 :::

 ## Context